All Episodes

 It's a pleasure to get to know you, James.

-Oh it's gonna happen.
+Oh, it's gonna happen.

-It's unless they unless they bump me off first.
+Unless they bump me off first.

-Or you Mark Carey Mullis plane.
+Mark Kerry Mullis plane.

 Global warming is a massive con.

-There is no evidence whatsoever that man-made climate change is a problem, that it's gonna kill us, that we need to amend our lifestyle in order to deal with it, it's a non-existent problem.
+There is no evidence whatsoever that man-made climate change is a problem, that it's going to kill us, that we need to amend our lifestyle in order to deal with it.

 But how do you explain this stuff to your normie friends?